Title: Grandma flew Spitfires

 It is intended to make the ATA collection catalogue and certain documents available on-line.

 The Air Transport Auxiliary exhibition and archive (nicknamed “Grandma Flew Spitfires”) tells a forgotten story of courage, skill and sacrifice.
 70 years on, it is difficult to believe that Britain was so desperate that the amateur pilots of Air Transport Auxiliary (men and women), were employed to fly dozens of different types of war planes between factories and front line squadrons.
 But it is true, as you will discover when you visit the Maidenhead Heritage Centre.

 Why is the ATA exhibition & archive in Maidenhead?
 Because Air Transport Auxiliary’s headquarters airfield was at White Waltham, just 2 miles from Maidenhead Heritage Centre, which owns one of the largest collections of ATA memorabilia and records anywhere in the world.
 This Air Transport Auxiliary collection is on permanent display.
 Come and discover the inspiring story of ordinary men and women who achieved extraordinary things.

 Location: First floor

 Cost: we are a voluntary-run charitable museum with no financial help from the government.
 The huge investment in the Grandma Flew Spitfires project means that we have to make a modest charge for visits.

 There is an admission charge in addition to the Spitfire Flight cost.
-The admission charge gives you access to the ATA museum & the Grandma Flew Spitfires exhibition, and it is valid for 12 months.
+The admission charge gives you access to the ATA museum & the Grandma Flew Spitfires exhibition, and it is valid for repeat visits for a year.

 ATA admission charge: